alikureishy/SDC-advanced-lane-lines/README.md

                         input type)
   -c [CONFIGS [CONFIGS ...]]
                         Configuration files.
-  -s SELECTOR           Short circuit the pipeline to perform only specified #
+  -s SELECTOR           Limit the pipeline to perform only specified # of
-                        of operations.
+                        operations.
   -x SPEED              Speed (1 ,2, 3 etc) interpreted as 1x, 2x, 3x etc)
   -d                    Dry run.
 Will not save anything to disk (default:
                         false).